hungMighty/GalleryInverse/README.md

-# LOLWiki
+# Gallery Inverse
-An App used for reading champions' histories
+An App used for moving wallpapers around.